elsampsa/darknet-python/README.md

 ## Video Surveillance with Yolo

-If you need something like this that works out-of-the-box, try [this](https://elsampsa.github.io/valkka-live/) program
+If you need video surveillance with object detection, that works out-of-the-box, try [this](https://elsampsa.github.io/valkka-live/) program

 ## Training